 As part of the Arts Council funded project The Walk our education officer Grace Swordy ran two workshops with students at Boasley Cross in March and Widecombe in May.
 We explored our local environments, looking out for shapes and images in nature, and brought them back to class to inspire drama and creative writing activities.
 Both schools created some really interesting pieces and responded beautifully to their surroundings.

-RADIO PLAY – The Cavalier of Blackaton Tor
+RADIO PLAY – The Cavalier of Blackadon Tor

-Gifted and talented pupils from Hatherleigh, Northlew, South Tawton and Lewtrenchard primary schools came together to create a radio play based on the Dartmoor myth of the Cavalier of Blackaton Tor.
+Gifted and talented pupils from Hatherleigh, Northlew, South Tawton and Lewtrenchard primary schools came together to create a radio play based on the Dartmoor myth of the Cavalier of Blackadon Tor.

 Victorian Plymouth was the theme for a play by pupils at Whitleigh Community Primary School in Plymouth, facilitated by MED Theatre.
 The pupils wrote the play, performed it and provided their own music.
 It was based on a story taken from a Victorian sea shanty about a Plymouth girl deserted by a sailor .